 You must use the current versions of the application forms on the INIS website - see 'How to apply' below.
-Since November 2011 there is an application fee of €175 - see 'Rates' below.
+There is an application fee of €175 - see 'Rates' below.

 If you are the spouse or civil partner of an Irish citizen who is applying for Irish citizenship, you must meet the following conditions:

-Certain periods of residence do not count for the purpose of reckonable residence, for example, periods when you did not have permission to remain in Ireland, or you were here on a student visa, or you were seeking asylum.
-Before you send in your application you can use the online residency calculator on the INIS website to check if you meet the naturalisation residency conditions.
+Certain periods of residence do not count for the purpose of reckonable residence, for example, periods when you did not have permission to remain in Ireland, or you had permission that was for study purposes or while having a claim for asylum examined.
+You can use the online residency calculator on the INIS website to check if you meet the naturalisation residency conditions.

 You can apply for an Irish passport following the confirmation of your Irish citizenship and the receipt of your citizenship certificate.